 If you have experience in ecological architecture and recycling projects, we want you.
-For the construction of the nursery and primary school, we are in need of architects.
-Experience with the construction of schools is a pre, interest in ecological architecture is a must.
+For the extension of the school, we are in need of architects.
+Experience with construction of schools is a plus, but interest in ecological architecture is a must.
 Keep in mind that you will be working with limited economical resources and local materials.

 Permaculture and environmental conservation.